 The 1927 U.S version of Misirlou sung by Tetos Demetriades and composed by Nikos Roubanis.

 The first known recording of the song in Greek is in New York in 1927.
 Nikos Roubanis composed the lyrics and Tetos Demetriades sang the song.
 Demetriades was born in Constantinople (today Istanbul) in the late 1800's.
 At the time, Constantinople was part of the Ottoman Empire.
-He moved to the US in 1921 during the Greek Genocide.
+He moved to the US in 1921 during the second phase of the Greek Genocide.
 Once in the US the song was rearranged and performed by a number of artists including Dick Dale, and the Beach Boys in the 60's.
 The Dick Dale version, an upbeat version of the original Rebetiko tune was used in the opening scene of the film Pulp Fiction.